hhl/hhl/sddm-themes-hhl/README.md

  - _The themes for siduction have other release names!_

 - mammoth has just another background and i play more with the technik,
-  so it is better to use deepspace.
+  the better choise is to use deepspace.
-- So work with deepspace:
+- Work with deepspace:
  - You can change the background by your own.
 Take a look to theme.conf!
  - If you choose to use a light background search for